andqok/You-Dont-Know-JS/es6 & beyond/ch2.md

 	let b;
 }
 ```

-The `a` is not declared, so `typeof` is the only safe way to check for its existence or not.
+So `typeof` works to check the existance of `var` (...if you ever need that?)
 But `typeof b` throws the TDZ error because farther down in the code there happens to be a `let b` declaration.
 Oops.

 Now it should be clearer why I insist that `let` declarations should all be at the top of their scope.
 That totally avoids the accidental errors of accessing too early.
 It also makes it more *explicit* when you look at the start of a block, any block, what variables it contains.

-Your blocks (`if` statements, `while` loops, etc.) don't have to share their original behavior with scoping behavior.

-This explicitness on your part, which is up to you to maintain with discipline, will save you lots of refactor headaches and footguns down the line.

 **Note:** For more information on `let` and block scoping, see Chapter 3 of the *Scope & Closures* title of this series.